cacsphysics/BMC_01122022_Analysis/README.md

   - The HPF frequency makes sense to me
 - Before moving on I want to organize the mean velocity computations
   - I want to create a h5 file containing the velocities for easier transferability and usability.
+    - The motivation for converting to the information to a HDF5 file is due mainly because I have grown accustomed to working with the h5py module.